One of the stranger love/hate relationships I’ve had with an album.

 When three of the better tracks on an album that’s otherwise overflowing with words are improvised instrumentals, well…

-Aside from Compassion to Deceive, this is more a CD of great moments than great songs: Gord’s kinetic mandolin playing and my brisk piano runs when Home turns into an impromptu little jig at the end; the chorus of An Unusual Obsession, where Gord’s guitar and my bass do things that shouldn’t work together harmonically, but for some reason they do; the end of the otherwise middling Nerve, which mushrooms into some disgusting noise completely at odds with the rest of the song; my guitar and Gord’s bass doing their dance on Save Me, with both of us offering up some of our best playing on the whole album; and the moment in the middle of We Was Dead when my headphones fall off and Gord starts laughing (about a year later, a complete reinterpretation of this last song would show up on the solo album CHILDREN HAVE NO EYES).
+Aside from Compassion to Deceive, this is more a CD of great moments than great songs: Gord’s kinetic mandolin playing and my brisk piano runs when Home turns into an impromptu little jig at the end; the chorus of An Unusual Obsession, where Gord’s guitar and my bass do things that shouldn’t work together harmonically, but for some reason they do; the end of the otherwise middling Nerve, which mushrooms into some disgusting noise completely at odds with the rest of the song; my guitar and Gord’s bass doing their little dance on Save Me, both of us offering up some of our best playing on the album; and the moment in the middle of We Was Dead when my headphones fall off and Gord starts laughing (about a year later, a complete reinterpretation of this last song would show up on the solo album CHILDREN HAVE NO EYES).

 The moment it was finished I thought this album was some of the best work I’d ever done.
 I gave copies to classmate Jesse Topliffe and my grade eleven drama teacher Mr. Lewsaw, leading to an unexpected musical relationship with Jesse that would go a lot of different places over the next few years.
 As for Lewsaw, I’m proud to say I think I scared him a little.

 I think part of what has always made it feel like such an odd album to me is the general absence of the fiery insanity that’s there to at least some degree on every single other Papa Ghostface album (even the supremely subpar LIVE AT SILVERS).
-As weird as some of the lyrics are, the music doesn’t really take off on many unexpected tangents, I don’t do any screaming unless you count some of the growling on We Was Dead, and things don’t truly descend into madness until that weird little hidden track shows up at the end of everything.
+As weird as some of the lyrics are, the music doesn’t take off on many unexpected tangents, I don’t do any screaming unless you count some of the growling on We Was Dead, and things don’t truly descend into madness until the weird little unlisted track shows up at the end of everything.